 The latest breach occurred on Monday, August 20, 2018, and thankfully, the cybersecurity team shut it down quickly.
 Security experts suspect a foreign country’s involvement.
 The November 2019 data breach incident was targeted towards pre-paid customers.
 And the most recent one, the 2020 data breach caused the identity theft of customer’s addresses, rate plans, and features, names, phone numbers, billion information, and account numbers. names and addresses, phone numbers, and account numbers.

-How to Check if Your Data Was Breached
+How to Check if Your Victim of T mobile Security Breach

 If you were affected, then T-Mobile already text messaged you and alerted you via mail or email.
 They notified customers immediately, assuring them that no credit card data, social security numbers, or other financial information was stolen.
 However, they first thought passwords were not affected but then later discovered they were.